 Stock brokers and accountants beware too.
 A stock broker used to be the go-to person to handle all of your investments.
 Today the order-take stock broker is a dinosaur.
 The same goes for the tax-preparing accountant.
 Software and off-shoring has made preparation and filing tax forms easy.
 Consumers and businesses will retain accountants to offer them business and financial advice, not fill and file forms.

 “America is at the beginning of its third great technological revolution,” writes Ed Gordon in his soon to be released book Future Jobs.
-He predicts that major breakthroughs will produce new employment opportunities in:
+He predicts that major breakthroughs and changing job markets will produce new employment opportunities in:

 - Big Data